 Most of the time when people come in for coaching or for a tarot reading they’re looking for help.
 Things aren’t going the way that they want them to, or maybe they are, but whatever transition or transformation that they’re going through is causing them suffering and sleepless nights.
 Sometimes even low-level dissatisfaction, if it’s constant, can really eat away at us.

 How do you deal when something bad happens or if you’re caught in some form of misery that you can’t seem to shake?
 Here’s some suggestions:

-- Take turtle steps.
 It’s hard to imagine getting someplace good when you’re in a rut.
-But you don’t need to know how to get to the end point--you just need to see right in front of you, and shove yourself forward a step at a time.
+But you don’t need to know how to get to the end point–you just need to see right in front of you, and shove yourself forward a step at a time.
 You also don’t know just how much of a difference a little movement can make.
-Often, small changes -- especially the first ones -- can have a huge effect on your outlook or mood, and enable you to take bigger steps later.
+Often, small changes — especially the first ones — can have a huge effect on your outlook or mood, and enable you to take bigger steps later.

 Most importantly, know that you only need to be able to see the next step in front of you.
 If you’re driving in a car at night in the fog, you may only be able to see six feet in front of you but that’s all you need.
 Make sure, too, that you document what you’ve accomplished.
 It’s easy to feel like you’re getting nowhere and forget all the progress you’ve made.